Lake Eloise

 In 2010 the old Cypress Gardens park was purchased with the intention of transforming it into a Legoland park.
 In February 2011 it was opened as Legoland Florida.
 While the paddle boat and boat rides through the botanical garden were not restored, the area of the old water shows was named Pirate Cove and a new ski and stunt show was started.

 Although Lake Eloise is a large lake, there is very little public access to it.
 There is no public access from the shore, as all shoreline is on private property.
 The public can access the lake by boat via the Chain of Lakes canal system.
 Lake Eloise is linked by canal directly to Lake Lulu, Lake Summit and Lake Winterset.
 The nearest public boat ramp is on Lake Summit and the canal system links Lake Eloise to a number of area lakes.
 Fishing is allowed from boats.
 As there is no shore access, there are no public swimming areas.
-The Hook and Bullet website and the Lake Lubbers.com websites say this lake contains bluegill, crappie and largemouth bass.
+Lake Eloise contains bluegill, crappie, and largemouth bass.